Raji93/raji-ai-lab/ai-powered-women-mit/lab-workbook/02-act2-knowledge-layer.md

 | Governance | Whatever's in the index | Source-level, permission-aware |
 | Scaling | One query must find everything | Source selection narrows the search |

-## Step 6 — Trust the trace, not the agent

-Worth doing live, because it's a genuinely useful lesson: ask an agent how many searches it ran.
-In our testing, an agent confidently claimed **five searches** when the trace showed exactly **one**.

-Models don't have reliable introspection into their own retrieval.
-If you want to know what a system did, **read the trace.** That habit will serve attendees far beyond this lab.

 ---

 ## The verdict